-Staffing and personnel
+6. Staffing and personnel

 - a.
-PHP are staffed by an interdisciplinary team of credentialed addiction or mental health professionals including counselors, psychologists, social works and board-certified physicians.
-A physician shall be available for emergencies twenty-four (24) hours per day /seven (7) days per week. - b.
+PHP are staffed by an interdisciplinary team of credentialed addiction or mental health professionals including counselors, psychologists, social workers and board-certified physicians.
+A physician shall be available 24/7 for emergencies. - b.
 The following also apply to treatment team composition for psychiatric PHP: - (1) The program director shall be a licensed mental health professional and have a minimum of two (2) years of post-graduate clinical experience; - (2) A treatment team shall consist of a treatment team leader, a psychiatrist when the treatment team leader is not a psychiatrist, and other appropriate staff. - (3) The treatment team leader shall be a licensed mental health professional. - (4) The treatment team leader shall be a physician or psychologist for patients undergoing involuntary treatment.